 Rosa Carhuallanqui's Peruincafolk at the 2008 Faison Firehouse Street Fair.

 A cajón (pronounced /ka'xon/) (plural: Cajones; not cajons) (Spanish for 'crate', 'drawer', or 'box') is a kind of box drum played by slapping the front face (generally thin plywood) with the hands.
 The cajón is the most widely used Afro-Peruvian musical instrument in the 20th century and was most likely developed in coastal Peru during the early 1800s.
-Slaves of West and Central African origin in the Americas, specifically Peru, are considered to be the source of the cajón drum; though the instrument is common in musical performance throughout the Americas, especially Cuba.
+Slaves of West and Central African origin who lived in Peru are considered to be the source of the cajón drum, though the instrument is common in musical performance throughout the Americas, especially Cuba.
 In Cuba, the cajón is associated with the Afro-Cuban drum/song/dance style known as rumba, while in Peru it is associated with several Afro-Peruvian genres.
-The instrument reached a peak in popularity by 1850, and by the end of the 19th century cajón players were experimenting with the design of the instrument by bending some of the planks in the cajón's body to alter the instrument's patterns of sound vibration.
-Early usage of the Peruvian cajón was to accompany Tondero and Zamacueca (old version of Marinera) dances.
+The instrument reached a peak in popularity in 1850, and by the end of the 19th century cajón players were experimenting with the design of the instrument by bending some of the planks in the cajón's body to alter the instrument's patterns of sound vibration.
+One early use of the Peruvian cajón was to accompany Tondero and Zamacueca (old version of Marinera) dances.
 In contemporary times, the instrument became an integral part of Peruvian music and Cuban music.

 Instructors: Rosa Carhuallanqui